Bonnnieee/mapping-tool/README.md

 This is a file based on grasshopper.
 It takes some urban component related to city history and common urban elements like residential buildings and parks, to discover the historical influence to urban planning by integrating the information of the chosen site and present the site analysis in a effective and clear way.

+## How to use
+1. Insert your own OSM file in to the *File Path* at top left corner.
+2. You can change the number slider that highlighted with yellow panel notes to make it fit your map.
+3. Map done!

 ## Example

 ### Overview: